bvladoiu/prisma-editor/tasks.md

 Created a Main.kt file in the styles package that aggregates all styles from the styles package into a single stylesheet.
 The Main object provides two main functions: initialize() to create a stylesheet and add all styles to it, and exportStylesheet() to export the stylesheet as a CSS string that can be downloaded.
 Updated HeroStyles.kt to include container and button styles that were previously hardcoded in the Hero component.
 This prepares the application for a future export button functionality that will allow users to download the aggregated stylesheet.

 ## Migrate styles to direct DOM API - 05/22/2025
-Removed compose styles API from all files in the prisma.editor.styles package, following the pattern established in ButtonStyles.kt.
+Removed compose styles API from all files in the prisma.editor.css package, following the pattern established in ButtonStyles.kt.
 Migrated FooterStyles, HeroStyles, KeywordStripStyles, NavigationMenuStyles, PageStyles, ReasonItemStyles, SectionStyles, and UpdatesListStyles to use direct style properties on HTMLElement instead of StyleScope lambda functions.
 Used dynamic approach for non-standard CSS properties like gap and gridTemplateColumns.
 This completes the migration of all style files to use the direct DOM API.

 ## Complete UI component migration - 05/21/2025
 Migrated all remaining UI components from Compose to kotlinx.html+kotlin browser wrapper.
 Converted ExpertiseItem, ReasonItem, Footer, HeroContent, KeywordStrip, NavigationMenu, and UpdatesList components to use kotlinx.html DSL instead of Compose.
 Updated Home.kt to use the new components and removed redundant private functions.
 This completes the migration of all UI components to kotlinx.html while maintaining the compose-style naming convention (using Page() and Section() instead of buildPage() and buildSection()).